asarnaout/OpenGeneticAlgorithm.NET/README.md

 Tip: See the TSP chromosome in the Quick Start above for a concrete example.
 The pattern is the same for any problem: choose a gene representation, define a fitness function, add a simple mutation, and optionally repair to enforce constraints.

 ### 🎯 **Parent Selection Strategies**
-Choose the best parents to participate in mating/crossover:
+Choose the chromosomes that will participate in mating/crossover:

 | Strategy | When to Use | Problem Characteristics | Population Size | Fitness Landscape |
 |----------|-------------|------------------------|-----------------|-------------------|